 - Melons in Hokkaido are popular as gift items.
 You might have heard of the Yubari King Melon (king of all fruits in Japan).
 It is the most expensive melon variety around.
 A standard Yubari Melon can cost more than 10,000 JPY.
 Summer is the best season to enjoy some delectable melons.
 We enjoyed our first Yubari melon at Tomita Melon House in Furano.
 Click here to know more about planning a day-trip to Furano.

 - Sweet corn is another summer time favourite of Hokkadians.
 From July to October, you can see corn wagons selling succulent boiled and barbecued corns at Odori Park.

-I now have a never ending war to fight with my waistline, because of the food in Hokkaido.
+I face a never ending war with my waistline, because of the food in Hokkaido.
 However, life is best lived by experiencing the magic of cuisines from around the world.
 So, why not enjoy the crème de la crème of food in Japan while you can.